Phoenix Relocation Guide

 1. Find a hike around Phoenix – Sure, Phoenix may be one of the country’s largest metropolitan areas, but stunning landscapes and exhilarating hikes are hiding around every turn.

-2. Where to Eat – Whether you have a taste for Mexican or Korean BBQ, Phoenix’s food scene has been exploding with delicious new options, world-class chefs, and homestyle mom and pop joints.
+2. Where to Eat – Whether you have a taste for Mexican or Korean BBQ, Phoenix’s food scene has been exploding with delicious new options, world-class chefs, and homestyle mom-and-pop joints.

-3. Kid-Friendly – Even when the temperatures climb into the 100s, the Phoenix area offers families tons of kid-friendly activities, museums, and amusements to keep entertained.
+3. Kid-Friendly – Even when the temperatures climb into the 100s, the Phoenix area offers families tons of kid-friendly activities, museums, and amusements to keep them entertained.

-4. Museums – Phoenix’s collection of museums ranges from science to musical instruments to Native Cultures–a great way to learn about the local areas and the world!
+4. Museums – Phoenix’s collection of museums ranges from science to musical instruments to Native Cultures — a great way to learn about the local areas and the world!

 5. Exploring Beyond Phoenix – Your new life in Phoenix certainly will keep you busy, but the rest of the state boasts incredible sites and things to see, such as the Grand Canyon and Monument Valley.